Building blocks of life

 Read to your children.
 Read with your children.
 But most importantly, set a good example by reading yourself.

-Go throw your TV sets away
+Go throw your TV sets (and screens) away

 In the words of Roald Dahl, a British novelist, short story writer and poet (1916 – 1990), from his children’s book „Charlie and the Chocolate Factory “published in 1964: